Former war correspondent on trial in Indonesia for hashish

 - Portions of Interstate 84, Interstate 90 closed in ice storm

+Bali police first raided the house of Serafino in Sanur, a beachside town and resort area, where they reportedly seized 7.32 grams (0.26 ounces) of hashish.
+His arrest led to the detention of Fox at a bar run by Serafino.

+Serafino, 49, told police he had used the drug since 2007 after being diagnosed with lip cancer.

 Indonesia has extremely strict drug laws and convicted smugglers are often executed.
-About 150 people are on death row, mostly for drug crimes.
+More than 150 people are on death row, mostly for drug crimes.
+About a third of them are foreigners.

+Eighteen people convicted of drug-related offenses, mostly foreigners, have been executed since President Joko “Jokowi” Widodo took office in October 2014.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.